shubhattin/os-config/linux/arch/hyprland/README.md

   integration.
 - `kwallet` remains installed because KIO, Okular, and other installed KDE components require it.
 GNOME Keyring remains the general secret service.
+- `breeze`, `breeze-gtk`, and `breeze-icons` remain installed for Qt/GTK theming via qt6ct / Kvantum.
+They are independent of Plasma-NM and Bluedevil.

 ## Remove the retired desktop components